CFPB Director Chopra Statement on Edfinancial and Student Loan Cancellation for Public Service

 The program was discontinued in 2010,1 and new loans have not been originated under it since.
 However, millions of borrowers continue to make payments on loans that were originated before the program’s end—many of which are now decades old.

 Edfinancial made a series of deceptive statements to borrowers about loan cancellation for public service, including by falsely telling borrowers with FFELP loans that they could not qualify for the program.
 Edfinancial’s deceptive practices violate the Consumer Financial Protection Act.
 The CFPB’s order requires Edfinancial to reach out to every one of its FFELP borrowers to remedy its deceptive statements and help them consolidate into Direct Loans if they wish.
-The U.S. Department of Education’s recently-announced means that borrowers who consolidate now will receive credit for payments made on their FFELP loans.
+The U.S. Department of Education’s recently-announced fix to the PSLF program means that borrowers who consolidate now will receive credit for payments made on their FFELP loans.

 Edfinancial is not a massive servicer, but its deceptive practices can have a massive impact on an individual borrower’s financial future.
 The CFPB has long been concerned that others in the student loan servicing industry have derailed borrowers from making progress toward loan cancellation.2 CFPB law enforcement work has identified these problems for years, finding failures at multiple servicers.
 And PSLF is not the only program vulnerable to illegal conduct by servicers: additional programs like Teacher Loan Forgiveness and Income-Driven Repayment also promise cancellation under existing law.